Key Takeaways

 Once you believe that you have satisfied all of the aforementioned tasks, then you can draft the certificate of dissolution and statement of termination.

-Steps for Dissolving Your NJ LLC
+Steps for Dissolving Your New Jersey LLC

 First, you’ll need to fill out any annual reporting requirements, even if you are in the process of dissolving your business.
 While this may seem confusing, you can think of it this way: in order to successfully dissolve your LLC, you need to be in good standing.
 If, while you are trying to go through the steps of dissolving, you fail to file taxes or submit annual reports, then your company is no longer in good standing, and therefore, you cannot dissolve your LLC.